 We reached Crete via a short super fast ferry from Santorini.
+Crete is one of the most popular places to visit in Greece so we were excited to explore it for the next 10 days.
 As usual on arrival we were pounced on by taxi drivers who claimed that the buses had stopped running.
 Our travel experience always tells us that taxi drivers are not trustworthy so we hoofed it to the bus station anyway and sure enough a bus was waiting.

 The bus cost 7 Euros, whereas the taxi would have been 70.
 Patience pays.
 We arrived at La Luna apartments around 9:00 pm just after the sun had set over the Mediterranean.
 We checked in and yet again we had an amazing apartment.
 This time for just 20 dollars!
 The apartment had a kitchenette, 2 beds, a reading area, and a huge balcony with a view of the sea.
 The value for money in Greece is unbeatable.
 We put our leftover groceries and booze from Sandy Villas in the fridge and watched a couple of movies on the laptop before going to bed.